SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 09 February, 2026 at 23:46:31
+# Last Refreshed - 10 February, 2026 at 23:46:46
 The Latest Activity was a VirtualRide -

-<b>🌥️ Zwift - Richmond Rollercoaster in Richmond</b>
+<b>🌧️ Zwift - London 8 in London</b>

-which happened on 08 February, 2026 at 16:09:34
+which happened on 10 February, 2026 at 17:12:18

-Which is 0 years, 0 months, 1 days, 7 hours and 36 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 34 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17331443959
+You can see it here https://www.strava.com/activities/17353276387

 ## Number of Rides
 How many rides have I done each year?